puppetlabs/puppet-instruqt-tracks/pe-501-lab-2-1-create-a-control-repository-pipeline/01-create-a-control-repository-pipeline/assignment.md

 ✅  **Result:** A unit test job type is created for both the **main** and **regex** pipelines: ![unit tests created](https://storage.googleapis.com/instruqt-images/PE501-Continuously%20Deliver/lab2.1-run-unit-tests-job.png)

-Test the unit test job stage in your Regex Pipeline
+Test the unit test job stage in your regex pipeline
 ========
 1. Switch back to the VS Code window.
 1. Commit your change and push to the remote repository: